synkyria/synkyria.github.io/index.md

 title: Synkyria — A Field Theory of Holding
 ---

-# Synkyria — A Field Theory of Holding

 > *“Form does not announce itself.
 It repeats.
 > And if it is held long enough, it becomes place.”*